davetgerrard/kanute/TestFolder/reports/example.md

 #
 ```

+# Compare results across versions

 The above list has all the information to check whether any two tests produced the same input, or not.
-The default behaviour of _compareTests_ is to check for concordance between version __within__ one piece of software.
+The default behaviour of _compareTests_ is to check for concordance between versions __within__ one piece of software.

 ```r